marteenaf/film_lottery/README.md

 For this repo to work you will need to set-up a database in mongo, the backend repo and an auth key for "the big movie databse" --> follow instructions [here](https://github.com/marteenaf/film_lottery_backend)

-Once you have setup a database and the back-end, add an .env file in your root directory with the following template:
+Once you have setup a database and the back-end, add an .env file in the folder 'film_lottery' directory with the following template:

 ```{env file}
 VUE_APP_BACKEND_URL='http://localhost:<Backend port number>'